gautier-lefebvre/vscode-file-template-manager/README.md

 File templates are written using [ejs](https://ejs.co/) format.
 This gives you more flexibility to interact with variables in the template.

-For example, you may create a file template with the following manifest and content:
+For example, you may create a file template with the following manifest:

 ```json
 {